List of unproduced DC Comics projects: Unlimited Powers

-In 1989, Danny Bilson and Paul Renal worked on a live-action series starring The Flash, Dr. Occult, Book from the "Legion of Superheroes" and the daughter of Green Arrow.
-It didn't make it past the script phase.
+In 1989, Danny Bilson and Paul De Meo worked on a live-action series Unlimited Powers, starring Flash, Doctor Occult, Blok, and the daughter of Green Arrow.
+The premise was set in a dystopian future where superheroes had been outlawed, taking cues from comics such as Watchmen and The Dark Knight Returns.
+It did not make it past the script phase.

-Early development of Zatanna film
+Zatanna film

 In 2005, Ice Princess screenwriter Hadley Davis was hired to write an action-comedy film about a teenage version of Zatanna.
-Warner Bros later put Zatanna solo film as part of the DC Extended Universe.
+Warner Bros. later put Zatanna solo film as part of the DC Extended Universe in 2018.
+Zatanna was initially in development as an HBO Max-exclusive film, and Emerald Fennell was hired as screenwriter.
+The film was to be produced by J. J. Abrams.
+By 2022, the film was initially scrapped at HBO Max, but later began being shopped around to other streaming services.